-Rear Adm.
-Darrah received his commission through the Aviation Officer Candidate Program and designated a Naval Flight Officer in October 1983.
+Rear Admiral Mark W. Darrah received his commission through the Aviation Officer Candidate Program and was designated a Naval Flight Officer in October 1983.

-His operational fleet tours were with Electronic Attack Squadrons (VAQ) 137, 140, 136, Carrier Air Wing Five Strike Operations, and as the commanding officer of VAQ-142.
+His operational fleet tours were with Electronic Attack Squadrons 137, 140, 136, CVW-5 Strike Operations, and as the commanding officer of Electronic Attack Squadron 142.
 Under his leadership, VAQ-142 completed successful combat deployments to Southwest Asia supporting Operations Northern and Southern Watch and were awarded the Chief of Naval Operations Annual Safety “S” for CY2001.
-During these tours he accumulated over 3,200 flight hours and 603 carrier landings.
+During these tours he accumulated over 3200 flight hours and 603 carrier landings.

-After selection to flag, he served as the F-35 Joint Strike Fighter, Weapon System program manager from July 2011 to October 2012.
-In November 2012, he assumed his current position as the commander, Naval Air Warfare Center Aircraft Division and the Assistant Commander for Research and Engineering, Naval Air Systems Command from November 2012 to October 2014.
+After selection to flag, he served as the F-35 Joint Strike Fighter, Weapon System Program Manager from July 2011 to October 2012, and commander, Naval Air Warfare Center Aircraft Division and the assistant commander for Research and Engineering, Naval Air Systems Command from November 2012 to October 2014.

-Darrah has been awarded the Legion of Merit (3 Awards), Defense Meritorious Service Medal, Meritorious Service Medal, Air Medal (4 Strike/Flight), Navy and Marine Corps Commendation Medal (4 Awards), Navy and Marine Corps Achievement Medal (3 Awards) and various other Unit Awards.
+Darrah has been awarded the Defense Superior Service Medal, Legion of Merit (3 Awards), Defense Meritorious Service Medal, Meritorious Service Medal, Air Medal (4 Strike/Flight), Navy Commendation Medal (4 Awards), Navy and Marine Corps Achievement Medal (3 Awards) and various other Unit Awards.